jremillard/llm-batch-editor/llmbatchedit.md

-# `llmrun` Specification
+# `llmbatchedit` Specification

 ## Purpose

-`llmrun.py` is a Python script designed to interpret and execute commands from an instruction file (e.g., `instructions.toml`).
+`llmbatchedit.py` is a Python script designed to interpret and execute commands from an instruction file (e.g., `instructions.toml`).
 It automates code generation, editing, testing, and execution tasks by leveraging Large Language Models (LLMs) and shell commands.
 This tool streamlines processes such as codebase transformation, documentation generation, automated debugging, and script execution.

 ---